wayneashleyberry/wunderline/README.md

 ### Debugging

-wunderlist-cli uses [request](https://github.com/request/request) so if you want to inspect api requests just set the `NODE_DEBUG` variable.
+wunderline uses [request](https://github.com/request/request) so if you want to inspect api requests just set the `NODE_DEBUG` variable.

 ```sh